1878 (18th December)

 A daughter, Svetlana Alliluyeva, was born to Joseph Stalin and Nadezhda Alliluyeva.

 As a result of strikes and the unrest of the past few years there had been a shortfall in grain production.
 As a result the price of grain had risen alarmingly.
-The opposition left again argued for a change in policy.
-Zinoviev and Kamenev now allied themselves with Trotsky forming the United Opposition.
+The United Opposition argued for a change in policy but were defeated.

 In a bid to keep state expenditure low, grain procurement prices were lowered.
 Additionally a rumour that there could be war with Germany led to people hoarding food.